-Where a dispute arises between the individuals involved in owner managed businesses the impact on the individuals concerned and on the business itself can be immense.
-Whether the dispute stems from disagreements over control and management of the company or from money being unfairly paid out or distributed, we have a wealth of experience that can help the individuals involved to resolve the dispute.
+Where a shareholder dispute arises between the individuals involved in owner managed businesses the impact on the individuals concerned and on the business itself can be immense.
+Whether the dispute stems from disagreements over control and management of the company, from money being unfairly paid out or distributed or from the breach of shareholders agreement, we have a wealth of experience that can help the individuals involved to resolve the dispute.

 It may be necessary to engage in litigation to achieve the best outcome.
 Potential actions can include: